LeonQC/SmartFoodDeliveryServices/docs/FoodieTakeOut-Order-DB.md

 COMMENT ON COLUMN orders.remark         IS 'Any additional notes or instructions for the order';
 COMMENT ON COLUMN orders.create_time    IS 'Order creation timestamp';
 COMMENT ON COLUMN orders.update_time    IS 'Last update timestamp';
+COMMENT ON COLUMN orders.payment_intent_id IS 'Payment intent ID for the order';
 ```

 ### Table: order_items